jack-greenberg/blog/content/posts/blinky-stm32h750.md

 [Rust embedded ecosystem and tools]: https://www.anyleaf.org/blog/rust-embedded-ecosystem-and-tools
 [WeAct Studio Dev Board]: https://www.adafruit.com/product/5032
 [Demystifying Rust Embedded HAL Split and Constrain Methods]: https://dev.to/apollolabsbin/demystifying-rust-embedded-hal-split-and-constrain-methods-591e

+---

+In the next post, I'll go over the *debugging* ecosystem of embedded Rust and we'll work on debugging our program by adding different bugs and using different methods to find them.